-This page gives information about the likely impacts of Brexit on travel and may be helpful if you are participating in a #DMUglobal trip around post-Brexit period.
+This page gives information about the likely impacts of Brexit on travel and may be helpful for students travelling overseas with #DMUglobal around post-Brexit period.

 Under EU regulation 261/2004 you are entitled to compensation if, due to the airline’s fault, your flight is delayed by more than three hours or is cancelled.
 This legislation will not change as a result of Brexit.
 However, it is important to note that you are unlikely to get compensation if the delay is outside of the airline’s control – this may include disruption as a result of Brexit.

 As mentioned above, all DMU students and staff travelling as a part of an official #DMUglobal trip will be covered by DMU travel insurance, details of this will be confirmed prior to departure.

 If you are purchasing your own additional insurance, please bear in mind that not all travel insurers will cover delays, disruption or cancelations that occur as a result of Brexit under a standard insurance policy, if at all.
 It is important to check details of exactly what is and isn’t covered for any travel insurance policy that you are thinking about purchasing.

 Visa-free travel in the Schengen area for UK nationals will continue during the transition period if a deal is agreed.
 If a deal is not agreed, subject to confirmation and providing the offer is reciprocated, the EU has proposed that UK nationals will still not require a visa when travelling to the Schengen area for short stays of up to 90 days.